From HPO

 Head circumference below 2 standard deviations below the mean for age and gender.

-Decreased circulating IgA level- MedGen UID:
+Decreased circulating IgA concentration- MedGen UID:

 - 57934